-iv. when a member is acting as an employee of, or a consultant to, an entity designated by the Board from time to time by resolution as one for which such exemption is necessary, except that the member may be required by the Board from time to time by resolution to follow parts of these procedures.3
+When a member, in their capacity as occupant of any position within the Institute designated by the Board from time to time by resolution, or any position within any other entity so designated, becomes aware of an apparent material noncompliance with the standards of practice by another member, such member shall not report such apparent noncompliance to the Committee on Professional Conduct.
 [Modified January 20/94; Modified November 20/98; Modified July 1/00; Modified July 1/01; Modified July 1/03; Modified Sept.
+1/03;

-1/03; Modified July 1/06]
+Modified July 1/06; Modified April 1/11]